Luke Gullickson creates musical maps and labyrinths inspired by place and landscape.

 His latest album, a collaboration with violist Doyle Armbrust, is called Open. ("It's a stunner." — Peter Margasak, Chicago Reader)

-Luke plays piano and guitar with surrealist folk trio Grant Wallace Band ("spidery original bluegrass" -- New York Times).
+Luke plays piano and guitar with the infamous Grant Wallace Band (“spidery original bluegrass” -– New York Times).
 The group recently released their first EP, Four Songs.
-They're also especially proud of their music videos (#1, #2) with animator Alex Mitchell and a maritime mini-musical, Fo'c's'le, premiered by the band with members of Ensemble Dal Niente.
+They're also especially proud of their music videos (#1, #2) with animator Alex Mitchell and the maritime mini-musical, Fo'c’s'le, they made with members of Ensemble Dal Niente.
 In 2015-16 they are creating a dramatic song cycle in collaboration with Houston Grand Opera.

-From 2009-2014 Luke released several collections of peripatetic avant-troubadour songs under the name Golconda ("we have a gifted songwriter in our presence" -- The Equal Ground).
+From 2009-2014 Luke released several collections of peripatetic avant-troubadour songs under the name Golconda.
 In April 2014 he released To Evening Lands, the first solo album under his own name, featuring violin and vocals by Ellen McSweeney ("charmingly mysterious songs" — Will Robin, Bandcamp).